actonmass/actonmass.org/content/bills/environmental-justice.md

   - ted-philips
 history:
   - date: 2019-01-22
-    description:
-      Referred to the committee on Environment, Natural Resources and Agriculture
+    description: Referred to the committee on Environment, Natural Resources and Agriculture
   - description: Hearing scheduled
     date: 2019-06-04
+  - date: 2021-03-29
+    description: "Bill reintroduced "
 timeline:
-  - description:
-      Referred to the committee on Environment, Natural Resources and Agriculture
+  - description: Referred to the committee on Environment, Natural Resources and Agriculture
     date: 2019-01-22
   - description: Hearing scheduled
     date: 2019-06-04